48Club/bnb-48-inscription/README.md

 # Standards of bnb-48 Inscription

 ## Introduction:
-The process of inscription involves a sequence of commands affixed to transactions in hexadecimal format.
+The process of inscription involves a sequence of commands affixed to transactions.

 The bnb-48 inscription standard ensures a structured and identifiable format for commands attached to transactions on any block chain.
 The integration of these specifications aims to provide clarity and coherence in the execution of operations.